raikilon/dev-notes/aws/saa-c03/aws.md

   - Without multi-value headers, the Lambda receives only `test1`.
   - With multi-value headers enabled, the ALB passes `multiValueQueryStringParameters`, which contains an array of all values.

+#### Lambda Authorizers

+There are two types of Lambda authorizers:

+– A token-based Lambda authorizer (also called a TOKEN authorizer) receives the caller’s identity in a bearer token, such as a JSON Web Token (JWT) or an OAuth token.
+– A request parameter-based Lambda authorizer (also called a REQUEST authorizer) receives the caller’s identity in a combination of headers, query string parameters, stageVariables, and $context variables.

 #### Lambda Resource Policies